liferay/liferay-docs/discover/deployment/articles/06-upgrading-liferay/00-upgrading-liferay-intro.markdown

 The `dir` setting is the folder where your app server is installed.
 The `global.dir.lib` is the app server's library folder.
 The `portal.dir` setting is the folder where @product@ is installed in your app server.
-The `server.detector.server.id` is informing the tool of which application server is being used.
+The `server.detector.server.id` defines the application server.
 The `extra.lib.dirs` is the app server's binary folder.

 -`portal-upgrade-datasource.properties`: